vitorat/-retirement-calculation/README.md

-Program to know if you can retire or not.
+Code to know if you can retire or not.